-Each candidate must provide
+Each candidate must provide:

-- A completed Application for BEd Initial Admission that includes an autobiographical sketch with a statement of career goals. - 2.
-An essay entitled "Why I Want to be a Teacher."
-If EDPR 285 Orientation to Teaching is completed at Burman University, a copy of this document (a course assignment) is placed in the candidate's file.
-Candidates with transfer credit in EDPR 285 will write and submit a paper according to the same guidelines used in EDPR 285. - Three references from designated individuals giving evidence of moral, ethical, professional and personal character, to be provided on the BEd Letter of Recommendation form. - 4.
+- A completed Application for BEd Initial Admission that includes an autobiographical sketch with a statement of career goals. - An essay on why you want to be a teacher.
+If you take EDPR 285 at Burman University, a copy of this paper is already in your candidate file.
+Candidates with transfer credit in EDPR 285 will write and submit a paper according to the same guidelines used in EDPR 285. - Three (3) references from designated individuals giving evidence of moral, ethical, professional and personal character, to be provided on the School of Education BEd Letter of Recommendation form. - 4.
 A current Security Clearance Certificate, supplied by the candidate's local police detachment.
 This document must be in the School of Education office BEFORE a candidate will be allowed to begin Field Experience.
-(See BEd Candidate Handbook section entitled "Security Clearance Certificate" for more details.) - Either an Elementary or Secondary 3-Year Completion Schedule, IA, on the appropriate form from the School of Education office, planned with input from your advisor.
+(See BEd Candidate Handbook section entitled "Security Clearance Certificate" for more details.) - 5.
+Either an Elementary or Secondary 3-Year Completion Schedule, IA, on the appropriate form from the School of Education office, planned with input from your advisor.

-The candidate's file must also contain
+The candidate's file must also contain:

-- A. Verification of satisfactory fulfillment of all Burman University Admission Requirements. - B. Unofficial transcript showing - a) Minimum CGPA\ of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, no courses incomplete, and no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix), specialization, or minor courses; - b) Successful completion of a minimum of 12 credits, including 3 credits in each of the following: EDPR 285; EDIT 250; ENGL 101 or ENGL 102.
+- A. Verification of satisfactory fulfillment of all Burman University Admission Requirements. - B. Unofficial transcript showing: - a) Minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, no courses incomplete, and no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix), specialization, or minor courses; - b) Successful completion of a minimum of 12 credits, including 3 credits in each of the following: EDPR 285; EDIT 250; ENGL XXX.
 Candidates with transfer credits will be assessed based on the courses that apply to the program.
 If currently enrolled in EDPR 285 and/or EDIT 250, BEd Initial Admission will not be finalized until these courses are successfully completed.